github/gh-ost/doc/command-line-flags.md

 When using [Connect to replica, migrate on master](cheatsheet.md), this lag is primarily tested on the very replica `gh-ost` operates on.
 Lag is measured by checking the heartbeat events injected by `gh-ost` itself on the utility changelog table.
 That is, to measure this replica's lag, `gh-ost` doesn't need to issue `show slave status` nor have any external heartbeat mechanism.

-When `--throttle-control-replicas` is provided, throttling also considers lag on specified hosts.
+When [`--throttle-control-replicas`](#throttle-control-replicas) is provided, throttling also considers lag on specified hosts.
 Lag measurements on listed hosts is done by querying `gh-ost`'s _changelog_ table, where `gh-ost` injects a heartbeat.

 See also: [Sub-second replication lag throttling](subsecond-lag.md)

+### max-load

+List of metrics and threshold values; topping the threshold of any will cause throttler to kick in.
+See also: [`throttling`](throttling.md)

 ### migrate-on-replica